-I consider this model to be the best cordless chainsaw available because it offers extreme performance with a long guide bar.
+This model is the best cordless chainsaw available because it offers extreme performance with a long guide bar.

 With it, you’ll be able to tackle the toughest cutting jobs without any hassle.
 You can cut down thick trees, cut up fallen deadwood, chop up firewood, and more.

-Another great feature on this chainsaw, which other battery powered chainsaws don’t have, are Bucking Spikes.
+Another great feature on this chainsaw, which other battery-powered chainsaws don’t have, is Bucking Spikes.
 These metal spikes let you dig the base of the chainsaw into a log so you can make a more precise cut.
 They also act as a safety measure by securing the saw to prevent kickback if the chain gets pinched or the tip nips a hard object.

-While an Automatic (Adjustable Flow) Oiler would have been a nice bonus on this machine, it does have the Fixed Flow version for keeping your saw well lubricated 100% of the time.
+While an Automatic (Adjustable Flow) Oiler would have been a nice bonus on this machine, it has the Fixed Flow version to keep your saw well lubricated 100% of the time.

 It also has a Tool-Less Chain Tensioning System for quick and easy chain adjustments.